Scottie Wilbekin: Fenerbahçe Beko (2022–present)

-On June 26, 2022, Wilbekin signed a three-year contract with Fenerbahçe Beko of the Turkish Basketbol Süper Ligi.
+On 26 June 2022, Wilbekin signed a three-year contract with Fenerbahçe Beko of the Turkish Basketbol Süper Ligi.

+In October 2024, Wilbekin suffered a complete tear of his right anterior cruciate ligament.
+He was expected to miss the rest of the 2024-2025 season.
+He was injured during the opening game of the 2024-2025 EuroLeague regular season.
+Near the end of the period and just two minutes after entering the floor, he drove to the basket and made a jump-stop move, during which he got hurt.

+On 12 October 2025, in his first match after a long treatment period, he played in a Basketbol Süper Ligi match sgainst Karşıyaka for 14.5 minutes and recorded 11 points and 3 assists, and helped to won 87-73.

-Turkey national team
+National team career

 On June 18, 2018, Wilbekin got a Turkish passport.
 He was subsequently named a member of the senior Turkish national basketball team, for the 2019 FIBA Basketball World Cup qualification games.
 He made his debut with Turkey on June 28, 2018, scoring 13 points in a win over Ukraine.
 In 2019, Wilbekin was a member of the senior men's Turkish national basketball team for the 2019 FIBA Basketball World Cup.
 He played four games in the tournament, averaging 10.3 points, 6.5 assists and 2.8 rebounds, leading Turkey in assists per game.
 His outings including a 9 point, 13 assist game against Montenegro in the teams 77–74 classification round win.
 Turkey finished the tournament 22nd overall, after first round losses to United States and Czech Republic stopped them from progressing.